Final Fantasy Crystal Chronicles: My Life as a Darklord: Release

 My Life as a Darklord was revealed at the 2009 Game Developers Conference alongside fellow WiiWare title Final Fantasy IV: The After Years.
-It was also showcased at E3 2009.
-The game released internationally during 2009; it released in Japan on June 30, Europe on July 17, and North America on July 20.
+It was also showcased at E3.
+The game was released internationally during 2009; in Japan on June 30, Europe on July 17, and North America on July 20.
 A free demo of the game was available on the Wiiware service from November 2009 to January 2010.

 There is additional downloadable content for the game, such as new items or levels.
 At launch time there were 14 different DLC packs, with more added later.
 Initial DLC packets included two Mira costumes, three new monster types, two floor types, and three items for various amounts of WiiPoints.
 A DLC package included costumes, abilities, and characters from Final Fantasy IV: The After Years.
 The game became unavailable with the closing down of the WiiWare in 2018.
 Costumes themed after the characters of My Life as a Darklord will be released as DLC for Final Fantasy Crystal Chronicles: Remastered Edition.